How Long Does Passport Renewal Take? (US, UK, Australia, Canada)

 You've booked flights for a trip five months from now.
 You pull out everyone's passports to double-check, and there it is: one expires in five months and three weeks.
 Now you need to know exactly how long passport renewal takes - because the math suddenly matters.

-Here's the honest answer: it depends on where you live, when you apply, and how much you're willing to pay.
+The answer depends on where you live, when you apply, and how much you're willing to pay.
 This guide walks through the real-world passport processing times for the US, UK, Australia, and Canada in 2026 - plus what to do when your timeline is already tight.

 Heads up: Processing times shift constantly.
-The figures below reflect typical published timelines — always check your country's official passport authority before applying as times change frequently.
+The figures below reflect typical published timelines.
+Always check your country's official passport authority before applying as times change frequently.

 How Long Does Passport Renewal Take in the United States?